terryaney/Documentation.Camelot/KatApp.md

 <div v-if="rbl.boolean('canSeeThis')">
     <!--
-    Only render this element if rbl-value, rbl-display, rbl-disabled, or rbl-skip does not contain an row with @id = 'canSeeThis' or that row does *not* have a value = 'false', '0', 'n', 'no'.
+    Only render this element if rbl-value, rbl-display, rbl-disabled, or rbl-skip does not contain an row with id = 'canSeeThis' or that row does *not* have a value = 'false', '0', 'n', 'no'.
     -->
 </div>
 <div v-show="rbl.boolean('customTable', 'canSeeThis')">
     <!--
-    Only render this element if customTable table does not contain an row with @id = 'canSeeThis' or that row does *not* have a value = 'false', '0', 'n', 'no'.
+    Only render this element if customTable table does not contain an row with id = 'canSeeThis' or that row does *not* have a value = 'false', '0', 'n', 'no'.
     -->
 </div>